WATER MANAGEMENT

 Thai Malaya Glass Co., Ltd. (TMG)

-Similar to TBC, Thai Malaya Glass Co., Ltd. (TMG) also has an operational site located in WHA Saraburi Industrial Land.
+Similar to TBC, Thai Malaya Glass Co., Ltd. (TMG) has an operational site located in Saraburi, which is a extremely high-water stress level province.
+The operational site is located in WHA Saraburi Industrial Land.

 Mitigation Plan